nHunter0/Discord-Bots/README.md

 **$ pip install -U discord.py**

-You will also have to allow read and write permissions to discord bot.
+You will also have to allow read and write permissions to your discord bot.